gadlakha/USC-Course-Notes/CSCI 572 Information Retrival/Final CSCI 572 Exam Summary.md

    –Relaunch its current tasks on other nodes

    –Relaunch any maps the node previously ran

-   * Necessary because their output files were lost along with the crashed node

 3. If a task is going slowly (straggler):